olekaspt/Lab07/README.md

 1. Create unit Tests for testing the array based implementation, at least 2 per method.
 1. In the lab report, discuss the advantages and disadvantages of this implementation

-## Task 3  Implement an ArrayBased PriorityQueue
+## Task 3  Implement an HeapBased PriorityQueue
 1. Create an implementation of Priority Queue using a Heap.
 Include the following members:
 *.
 Insert –
 *.
 DeQueue –